 *meant for humans – that reminds me of a funny story.
 It was Christmas Day and the whole family was at my parents’ house.
 I had given my Scottie, Dolly, a box of Hartz Dog Kisses.
-They looked like Hershey kisses, but were bigger and flatter, and did not contain real chocolate.
-They were laying, opened, on a desk that you would have to walk past to go to the restroom.
+They looked like Hershey’s Kisses, but were bigger and flatter, and did not contain real chocolate.
+They were lying, open, on a desk that you would have to walk past to go to the restroom.
 My mother had noticed, without saying anything, that every time my brother walked past that desk, he would grab a couple of those treats and eat them.
 I guess brothers are enthusiastic eaters, too.
 LOL

 Foods You CAN Feed Your Dog